-Elected Member – Seven members are elected from each Assembly District of Los Angeles County during Presidential Primary Elections. ***Next Election for LACDP Membership is the Presidential Primary Election March 3, 2020
+Elected Member: Are (7) members who are elected from each Assembly District of Los Angeles County during Presidential Primary Elections. ***Next Election for LACDP Membership is the Presidential Primary Election March 3, 2020

-Appointed Member – Members may be appointed to fill a vacancy to one of the seven elected seats in an Assembly District voted by the Membership of that Assembly District.
+Appointed Member: Elected Members who are appointed to fill a vacancy to one of the seven elected seats in an Assembly District voted by the Membership of that Assembly District.

 Ex-Officio Member – Those who serve on LACDP by the virtue of holding another office.
 If registered as a Democrat in Los Angeles County, includes:

 Secretary of State

 Superintendent of Public Instruction

 Members of the United States House of Representatives